vpdecaria/beab2/README.md

 # MOOSE-IMEX-12
 This is an implementation of an adaptive stepsize and or Implicit/Explicit (IMEX) timestepping scheme for the incompressible Navier-Stokes equations.
 The method is called MOOSE-IMEX-12.
 MOOSE stands for Multiple Order One Solve Embedded, because there is only one linear solve each time step, but two solutions of different orders of accuracy are produced.
-The '12' is because approximations of order one and two are created each timestep.
+The '12' is because approximations are of orders one and two.

 We use FEniCS for the finite element discretization.